tarikbir/TicTacToe/README.md

 # TicTacToe
-A tictactoe game without interface that it is harder to play than playing with paper.
+A tictactoe game without interface which makes it harder to play than playing with pen and paper.